 3.29.
-In addition to the two earthquake levels defined and determined for design purposes, as indicated in the previous sub-section, an earthquake level exceeding the ones considered for design purposes should be defined as required in Refs.
+In addition to the two earthquake levels defined and determined for design purposes, as indicated in the previous sub-section, an earthquake level exceeding the ones considered for design purposes shouldall be defined as required in Refs.
 [1, 2, and 3].
-For this earthquake level, noted as the Beyond Design Basis Earthquake (BDBE), the design should:
+For such-this earthquake level, noted as the Beyond Design Basis Earthquake (BDBE), the design shall-should:

-- a) Provide adequate seismic margin for those SSCs ultimately required for preventing core damage and mitigating an early radioactive release or a large radioactive release: - b) Be consistent with mitigation measures for SSCs supporting Level 4 of the defence in depth concept and;
+- a) -pProvide for an adequate seismic safety margin for those SSCs ultimately required for preventing an core damage and mitigating an early radioactive release or a large radioactive release:- - b) Be consistent complying with mitigation measures required to fulfilfor SSCs involved insupporting the Level 4 of the defence in depth concept\and the main room of the installation, as well asand; - 3.27.c) Demonstrate that to avoid the cliff edge effects are avoided within the uncertainty of the determined DBE values.